GovTechSG/ship-hats-portal/manage-tools.md

 ## Add project tool with customised project key
 Subscription Admin (SA) and Project Admin (PA) can customise the project keys when adding app tools on SHIP-HATS.
-This is currently applicable for Jira and Confluence.
+This feature is currently available for following tools:
+- Jira
+- Confluence

 ### To customise project key

 1. Go to **Projects** > **All Projects**.
 1. Identify your project, and then click the project.
     > **Note:** Alternately, click three dots for more options, and then click **Manage Project**.
 1. Locate the tool that you want to add, click **Create**.
 1. Click **Add**.
-    The **Add new tool** window appears.
+    The **Add New Project** window appears.
-1. In the **Select Tool** dropdown list, select the required tool.
-1. Select the **Customise Project Key** checkbox.
-    The **Project Key** field appears.

 1. In the **Project Key** field, enter the required project key.
 A project key can include 2-10 characters, consisting of uppercase letters A-Z and numbers from 0-9.
 First character must be an alphabet.
 1. Click **Add**.
     The project tool with customised project key is added.

 ## Remove project tools